 | Lee en Español |

-In the last years, beautiful reusable shopping bags have become more common and popular.
+In the last few years, beautiful reusable shopping bags have become more common and popular.
 That's not only good for Mamma Earth, it's also much more stylish.
-We got our current set of shopping bags at a Danish supermarket, and the print on it could easily be my family's motto: "We ❤️ Food".
+We got our current set of shopping bags at a Danish supermarket, and the slogan on it could easily be my family's motto: "We ❤️ Food".

 Read why we want you to use reusable shopping bags.

-Check these beautiful reusable shopping bags:
+Check out these beautiful reusable shopping bags:

 For a while, these were my shopping bags, still plastic, I know, mea culpa, but I couldn't resist the design.
 They lasted for many years.
 Unfortunately, they seem to be out now.
 Just don't try to go through airport security with one.
 TSA agents are not known for their sense of humor.